 Extended and guaranteed replacement cost coverage

-Replacement cost policies typically offer two coverage options.
+Replacement cost policies typically offer two coverage options to help you get even more protection from your policy.
 We recommend checking with your insurance agent to find out they offer extended replacement coverage or guaranteed replacement coverage.

 If you add extended replacement coverage to your policy, the insurance company will pay anywhere from 25% to 50% over the insured amount.
-If you are insuring the $96,000 dwelling and it is destroyed and will cost you $120,000 to rebuild, the additional $24,000 will be covered by your insurance.
+If you are insuring the $96,000 dwelling and it’s destroyed and will cost you $120,000 to rebuild, the additional $24,000 will be covered by your insurance.

 If you add guaranteed replacement cost coverage, the insurance company will cover the amount it costs to fully replace your property.
 So, if you experience a total loss on your $96,000 dwelling but find out it will cost you $200,000 in today’s dollars to fully rebuild that same dwelling, the guaranteed replacement cost coverage will cover the replacement entirely.